Rep. Ilhan Omar calls anti-Semitism and Islamophobia 'two sides of the same coin of bigotry'

 Omar's remarks at the event, attended by activist and professor Angela Davis, come after she was criticized several times this year for making what many perceived as anti-Semitic remarks when speaking about Israel.

 One of her comments prompted House Democrats to bring a resolution to the House floor condemning anti-Semitism and Islamophobia.
-Omar's comments Tuesday also come after several conservatives, including Sen. Ted Cruz, R-Texas, attributed some blame for the shooting on Saturday to her past remarks.
+Omar's comments Tuesday also come after several conservatives, including Sen. Ted Cruz, R-Texas, attacked her after a shooting on Saturday at a San Diego-area synagogue on the last day of Passover.

-Omar, one of the first two Muslim women elected to Congress, continued Tuesday to blast Trump for his “vile attacks” against her and other groups and said that his “demented views are not welcome here.”
+One of the first two Muslim women elected to Congress, Omar continued Tuesday to blast Trump for his “vile attacks” against her and other groups and said that his “demented views are not welcome here.”

 “This is not going to be the country of the xenophobics," she said.
 "This is not going to be the country of white people.
 This is not going to be the country of the few.
 This is going to be the country of the many."